 And those composers who promoted Ukraine through their music.
 These were Mykola Lysenko, Yakiv Stepovy, Mykola Leontovych, Vasyl Barvinsky, Mykola Vilinsky, Levko Revutsky, Pylyp Kozytsky, and Yuliy Meitus.

-Of course the list can never be complete, but it is pretty complete when we consider the importance of the composers.
-Also I haven't covered the youngest generation of composers.
-This is because I can't find any that impresses me.
-Their significance has still to be seen.
+Of course, the list can never be complete, but it is pretty complete when we consider the importance of the composers.
+Also, I haven’t covered the youngest generation of composers.
+This is because I can’t find any that impresses me.
+Their significance is still to be seen.